 Before, Advanced Grass was using a single step form using exact same amount of fields.

-All that was done was split up the fields into two landing page steps.
+All we did was split up the fields into two landing page steps.

 The goal here is to use multi step landing pages to make your visitors believe that they’re getting exactly what they want – the dollar amount of what you’ll charge them.

-We believe in this tactic so much that we put all our eggs in our multi step “Get Proposal” call to action button that you’ll find throughout this KlientBoost site.
+We don’t just recommend this tactic.
+We believe in it so much that we put all our eggs in a multi step “Get Proposal” call to action button that you’ll find throughout this KlientBoost site.

-They’ll understand that creating a quote isn’t lightning fast, and will most likely oblige since they’ve already committed this far.
+They’ll understand that creating a quote isn’t lightning fast.
+And they will most likely oblige since they’ve already gone this far.

 Here’s why multi step landing page designs can work better than their single step counterparts: